esciencecenter-digital-skills/python-intermediate-development-tno/episodes/41-code-review.md

 informally) how well it is working.

-It is important that reviews are processed quickly, to avoid costly context switching for the code author moving on to work on other things and coming back to their PR.
+It is important that reviews are processed quickly, to avoid costly context switching for the code author moving on to work on other things and coming back to their MR.
-Try and set the targets for when you would want the first review submitted on a PR and the PR merged, based on how your team works.
+Try and set the targets for when you would want the first review submitted on a MR and the MR merged, based on how your team works.
 If you are regularly missing your targets, then you should review your process to identify where things are getting stuck and work out what you can do to move things along.